budavariam/budavariam.github.io/_posts/2020-06-01-markdown-slideshow.md

     ```

 * Tables can be embedded as well.
 * I needed to get rid of image borders.
-I added `customTheme : "overrides"` to front-matter, and this css to `overrides.css` in the same folder as the presentation.
+I added `customTheme: "overrides"` to front-matter,
+and this css to `overrides.css` in the same folder as the presentation.
 There might be a more sophisticated way, but it was fine for me.

     ```css
     .reveal section img {